Megan Beyer

-Megan Carroll Beyer (born June 5, 1957) is an American journalist, activist, and lifelong advocate of women’s rights and gender issues.
-Beyer is the Director of the Office of Art in Embassies at the U.S. Department of State, appointed by President Joe Biden in 2022.
+Megan Carroll Beyer (born June 5, 1957) is an American journalist and activist, focusing on the arts and women's issues.
+Beyer served as the Director of the Office of Art in Embassies at the U.S. Department of State, appointed by President Joe Biden from 2021 to 2024.
+She was appointed by president Barack Obama in 2014 as director of the President's Committee on the Arts and Humanities.
 She has served as an advisor to many arts and civic organizations, including Civic Nation, the American Film Institute, and the Better Angels Society.
+In 2025, with Karen Schuiling, she co-founded the Consortium for Art and Culture in America, a non-partisan, non-profit organization dedicated to advancing America’s cultural sector.

 Early life

 Beyer was born in 1957 and raised in Alexandria, Virginia, to family physician Frank A. Carroll and his wife Suzanne Clarke Carroll, both of Scranton, Pennsylvania.
 She graduated magna cum laude in 1979 from the University of Richmond, majoring in journalism.
+In 1978, Beyer was inducted into the theater honorary society Alpha Psi Omega, the leadership honorary society Omicron Delta Kappa (ODK), and received the academic honor "Mortar Board."

 Career

 News media

 In 1984, Beyer began her career as a reporter covering education and politics for local and national television news programs.
 She was a regular contributor to Tamedia newspapers in Switzerland from 2010 to 2013.
-In the U,S., her essays are found on Motherhood Movement Online, Role ReBoot the Alexandria Times, and the Huffington Post.
-She is a regular panelist on PBS's To the Contrary, the only national television program devoted to women's issues.
+She was a regular panelist on PBS's To the Contrary, the only national television program devoted to women's issues.
 She has been a frequent columnist in various publications, including the Alexandria Times and Times Community Newspapers, a chain in Northern Virginia.

 Advocacy

-In 2010, Beyer founded the bilateral Swiss-U.S. project, Sisters Republics, which accelerates private market drivers to break the glass ceiling.
+In 2010, Beyer founded the bilateral Swiss-U.S. project, Sister Republics, focusing on private market drivers to break the glass ceiling.
 In 2012, she led a study on behalf of the George Washington University Global Women's Initiative, "Gender Equality in Employment: Policies and Practices in Switzerland and the U.S." It offered a comparative analysis of gender workplace issues affecting women in Switzerland and the United States, and included original research based on a poll of more than 1,000 Swiss workers.
 Beyer also served as the External Relations Representative for the Swiss-based EDGE Gender Certification, a company that certifies companies achieving a global standard of gender certification.